cjen07/gobblet-gobblers/README.md

 - [x] test and publish

 ### to-do for user experience
+- [x] better ui design with color
 - [ ] show info when you pick up a piece
 - [ ] need way to notify error not omit it
 - [ ] add unique id support like email
-- [ ] show hidden piece with no memory needed
+- [ ] show hidden pieces no need memorizing
-- [ ] better ui design with color and animation

 ### to-do for special rules
 - [ ] after a player moves a piece, if both players have 3 pieces in a line, the game ties